manishkrjha/IPL-LiveScore-WhatsApp-Bot/README.md

 #### On WhatsApp:

 - Text `join settle-welcome`
-> You'll recieve a comfirmation text.
+> You'll recieve a confirmation text.

 - Text ***anything*** (e.g. `score`).
 > It will return ***live score updates*** of the ongoing match.